charleswongzx/Autonomous-Behavioural-Cloning/README.md

 The car was doing better and better!
 One thing that continued to irk me was the car's throttle and braking motion.
 The car's movements were constantly oscillating about the target speed, and doing so very poorly.
 This was due to the PI controller used to modulate the vehicle's speed.

-After a little research, I settled on the design laid out in ivmech's implementation here (https://github.com/ivmech/ivPID).
+After a little research, I settled on the design laid out in ivmech's implementation [here](https://github.com/ivmech/ivPID).
 With some parameter tuning, velocity was constant!
 It was off to the races.

 Adding images from all 3 cameras into the dataset was fairly trivial - unfortunately tuning the angular offset both sides was not!
 Too small a value and the vehicle tended to understeer off the track.
 Too high, and the vehicle weaved from side to side.
 Not to mention the long iteration time thanks to the model being trained!

 After much testing, I found that doing without the 3 camera views yielded a much better result, and decided to do away with them entirely.

-I eventually settled on a value of 0.04, decided upon empirically after much testing.

-In order to further bolster my dataset, I elected to add Udacity's provided data to mine, and load in all 3 camera images as outlined above.
-The angular offset for left-right cameras required some trial and error, but soon enough the car was masterfully carving its way around the track.
+In order to further bolster my dataset, I elected to add Udacity's provided data to mine.
+Soon enough the car was masterfully carving its way around the track.

 ## Conclusion
+This project was both fun and illuminating.
+Like a lot of deep learning, it was deceptively easy to get a passable result, but difficult to get a consistently reliable one.

+The car's inputs were rather gradual, and while that resulted in a smooth driving style, it almost meant a lack of responsiveness at higher speeds.
+Perhaps a higher framerate or more aggressive steering input during the training stage could've helped with that.

+My model is a direct implementation of NVIDIA's end-to-end architecture.
+As effective as it is, I'd be interested to learn how they arrived at this design, and gain a better intuition of how I might modify it for more specific use cases thereafter.